jeannreprico/rsg-advanced-trapper/README.md

 - add the following to your server.cfg file : ensure rsg-advanced-trapper

 ## Credits
-Many thanks to rsg-trapperplus who made the og script converted.
+Many thanks to RSG who made the og script converted.
 Remade this script with the help of fellow RSG community members Boubeur#62 & Sadicius.

 #Redwood County RP - Australian RP